ifoi/udpClientServer/README.md

 - ~~currently working on inttegrating them into udpClientServer.py so that both client and server can be started from that one file.~~
 - Implement tests

-~ currently working on inttegrating them into udpClientServer.py so that both client and server can be started from that one file. ~